November 2017 Visa Bulletin Analysis for Employment-Based (EB) Immigrant Visas

 Below is our monthly analysis of the State Department’s Visa Bulletin regarding employment-based immigration.
 November will see some slow but steady advancement in some categories, with a few larger advancements.

-For EB-5 visas, all areas remain current except for China, which advanced by two weeks to March 8, 2014.
+For EB-5 visas, all areas remain current except for China, which saw its final action date advance by one week to July 1, 2014.

 Dates for Final Action (Green Card Approval)